abuturabofficial/w3-blog/content/page/certifications/index.md

 ### UOM Cybersecurity Specialization

-This course is offered by University of Maryland.
+[This specialization](https://www.coursera.org/specializations/cyber-security) course is offered by **University of Maryland, College Park** on Coursera.

 > [!INFO]
 > Due to advance nature of the courses, I wasn't able to continue beyond first course of the specialization.
 So, rest of them, are at hold right now.